 Retreatment of a prior root canal procedure

 Retreatment involves removing old filling material, cleaning and reshaping the canal system, then resealing.
 Microscopes, modern irrigants and bioceramic sealers help improve precision.
-Many cases respond well to this pathway.
+Many cases respond well to this pathway, including those experiencing root canal pain after years of an initial procedure.
 Explore the process on our root canal treatment.

 Apical microsurgery when access is blocked